• Skip to main content

 David Gow (Co-Editor)

-David Gow is also a former editor of Social Europe (now senior adviser) and a former European Business Editor and Germany Correspondent at The Guardian.
+David Gow, FRSE chairs the RSE Scotland Europe Initiative and is a member of the Society’s programme and international committees.
+He is also a former editor of Social Europe (now senior adviser) and a former European Business Editor and Germany Correspondent at The Guardian.
 He contributed to The Red Paper on Scotland (1975).
 He co-wrote Basta!
 An end to austerity politics (2013).
-He lives in Scotland and France.
+He lives in Scotland.

 Fay Young (Co-Editor)

-Fay Young is a writer and editor with special interest in arts and the environment, both natural and manmade.
-She is research and development director of Walking Heads, board member of ACTive Inquiry, and founder-organiser Leith Open Space.
+Fay Young is a writer and editor with special interest in social issues, arts and the environment, both natural and manmade.
+She is research and development director of Walking Heads, and co-founder-organiser Leith Open Space.
+She manages a woodland garden with husband Ray Perman, open to public through Scotland’s Gardens Scheme.

 Lucy Hunter Blackburn